-While Michael is exploring northern Tanzania with a small group of our travelers, I came across an account of one of the rarest wildlife encounters that can occur while on safari in Africa.
+While I was exploring northern Tanzania with a small group of our travelers, I came across an account of one of the rarest wildlife encounters that can occur while on safari in Africa.
 Londolozi is one of the private reserves west of Kruger National Park.
 It is one of my favorite destinations in South Africa and is famous for its population of leopards.

 However, this story isn’t about leopards – it’s about an animal that is literally the “rarest of the rare” – the pangolin – an ant and termite-eating mammal that wears a coat of scales to protect itself.
 Yes – scales on a mammal!
 Several of our repeat travelers that I have taken to Africa have put this unique creature at the top of their “must see” list.
 We haven’t been successful yet but some of them will be exploring southern Africa again with me next January in the hope of getting that once-in-a-lifetime sighting of a pangolin.